Tips for Visting Costa Rica

 The truth is that your clothes will not dry until they meet your drier back home.
 Some hotels might have driers, but it’s often just for the sheets and more of a chore to get access than using this simple travel tip.
 The tip is to always have Ziploc bags with you.
 We suggest bringing a Ziploc back for every day.
 Getting some of the larger ones that slide shut is best.
 Any leakage of air could be catastrophic to your bag, the bus, and anyone in a 5-mile radius.
 The idea is to just stick the clothes in the Ziploc bag.
 At no time for any reason to open the bag until you are at home, in a hazmat suit, ready for deployment directly into your drier.

 I wrote an entire blog post on this because it’s why you have to wait in the immigration line.
 This is one of my favorite tips for traveling to Costa Rica.
-It feels like Costa Rica immigration care much less if you are a member of ISIS than if you can give the exact address of the place you are staying your first night.

 While this is not a big deal, it seems that 90% of tourists don’t have the address handy.
 The best thing to do is to write the address down and have it on your passport picture page.
 As a result, it will fall right out on their lap when they open your passport.
 This will also help the line move a little quicker.
 It’s amazing how many times you open your passport and look at it while waiting in line.
 A faster-moving line keeps those anxious odd-balls moving.
 I’m one of them; it’s always the same picture every time.